Plan an Amazing B2B Product Launch

 3. Message Brief

-Overview: While an external agency may help you refine your message, the fundamental benefits your new product delivers (WHAT to tell) is something you must clearly define. @aim_institute.
+Overview: While an external agency may help you refine your message, the fundamental benefits your new product delivers (WHAT to tell) is something you must clearly define.
+Critical to a B2B product launch plan.

 Audience: As with the Prospect Profile, share this with external agencies, your sales organization, and other stakeholders.